Huzaifa-Ikram/Churn-Prediction-Model/README.md

 # Churn-Prediction-Model
-Introduction

-Welcome to the Churn Prediction Model project!
-This project aims to build a classification model that accurately predicts customer churn based on various features and data points.
-The model is designed to help businesses proactively address churn and enhance customer retention.

 Project Overview

 Customer churn is a critical issue for telecommunication companies, impacting revenue and profitability.
 In a competitive market, retaining existing customers is more cost-effective than acquiring new ones.
 This project leverages data on customer demographics, usage patterns, and interactions with customer service to predict churn and enable targeted retention strategies.